include-what-you-use/include-what-you-use/README.md

       iwyu/build$ cmake -G "Unix Makefiles" -DCMAKE_PREFIX_PATH=~/llvm-project/build ../include-what-you-use

+ or, If you have LLVM source code and want to compile IWYU while compiling with other LLVM and CLang components, you can integrate IWYW by defining `LLVM_EXTERNAL_PROJECTS`.

+      iwyu/build$ cmake -G "Unix Makefiles" -DLLVM_ENABLE_PROJECTS=clang -DLLVM_EXTERNAL_PROJECTS=iwyu -DLLVM_EXTERNAL_IWYU_SOURCE_DIR=/path/to/iwyu /path/to/llvm-project/llvm

 * Once CMake has generated a build system, you can invoke it directly from `build`, e.g.

       iwyu/build$ make